 Most of us use Word’s Find feature to locate specific text, often so we can change it.
 You might not know that you can use this feature to highlight all the occurrences of a specific word for phrase for the entire document at the same time.
 For instance, I often use this feature when creating an index.
 I don’t want to change anything, I just want to know the location of each indexed word or phrase.

-Word's Find feature locates text, but you can also use it to highlight all occurrences of a word or phrase in a document.
+You can use Find to highlight all the occurrences of a specific word or phrase as follows:

 Choose Find from the Edit menu or press [Ctrl]+F. In Word 2007, Find is in the Editing group on the Home tab.

 On the Find tab, enter the word or phrase into the Find What control.

 Check the Highlight All Items Found In option (shown below).
 You can narrow the search by choosing a section from the option’s drop-down list, but most of the time Main Document is adequate.
 In Word 2007, choose Highlight All from the Reading Highlight drop-down list.
 Narrow the search using the Find In control.